 Should I Get A Suit With Shorts?

-However – you can’t just pair any old shorts with your suit jacket and call it a day.
+Summer is here, which may lead many of us to wonder: should I get a suit with shorts?
+To keep it short and sweet: yes!
+However, you can’t just pair any old shorts with your suit jacket and call it a day.
 You need the right shorts.
-(That is where we come in).
+That’s where we come in.

 The Proper Fit